Skip to Main Navigation

 ,

-How does the settlement of refugees influence attitudinal and behavioral measures of social cohesion?
+This ECA Talk features presentations by the authors of four of these studies focusing on ECA countries.
+The research asks: How does the settlement of refugees influence attitudinal and behavioral measures of social cohesion?
 How do initial socio-economic conditions shape refugees’ integration into labor markets?
 How does individuals’ exposure to conflict correlate with contemporary social inequalities?
 What are the long-term effects of integration policies?
-These questions and related policy implications will be discussed during this session.
+Watch this event to learn more.

 Details